 If you are an adventurous soul, get on a motorbike and go for a road trip around Son Tra Peninsula, then set out to conquer the Hai Van Pass or simply walk the majestic Golden Bridge.

-Hue is the former imperial capital of Vietnam under the prosper reign of the Nguyen Dynasty, which explains for a rich collection of tombs, palaces, and royal buildings.
+Hue is the former imperial capital of Vietnam under the prosperous reign of the Nguyen Dynasty, which explains a rich collection of tombs, palaces, and royal buildings.
 That is also the highlight of this romantic city.

 Strolling along the gorgeous Perfume River, crossing Trang Tien Bridge just to later sit down and take a sip of cold Huda beer.

-Hue is definitely not a tourism hub but if you are keen on an atmospheric with a breadth of history, then Hue would be your perfect choice.
+Hue is definitely not a tourism hub but if you are keen on an atmosphere with a breadth of history, then Hue would be your perfect choice.

-In 6th place, Sapa meets all the elements to become one of the best destinations in Vietnam: the small villages like the picture painted on the majestic hills, upland markets, and the identity of ethnic minority communities.
+In 6th place, Sapa meets all the elements to become one of the best places to visit in Vietnam: the small villages like the picture painted on the majestic hills, upland markets, and the identity of ethnic minority communities.

-Although the main town itself has been said to be too touristic and going through lots of constructions, it gives you a reason to go out of town and immerse yourself in one of the most beautiful highland cities of the country.
-Meeting up with the innocent local minority people and being amazed by terraced fields – a breathtaking scenery will be your unforgettable memory.
+Although the main town itself has been said to be too touristic and going through lots of construction, it gives you a reason to go out of town and immerse yourself in one of the most beautiful highland cities in the country.
+Meeting up with the innocent local minority people and being amazed by terraced fields – breathtaking scenery will be your unforgettable memory.

 Sapa is a mountainous region with a cool climate all year round.
-The weather in Sapa has four seasons, the average temperature of Sapa is 15 °C. Summer in Sapa is not too hot, winter is often cloudy and cold, sometimes it snows.
+The weather in Sapa has four seasons.
+The average temperature of Sapa is 15 °C. Summer in Sapa is not too hot; winter is often cloudy and cold, and sometimes it snows.

-The best time to visit Sapa is from September to early November, at this time, rice begins to ripen, the scenery of Sapa turns to the brilliant golden color of the rice, a picturesque view.
+The best time to visit Sapa is from September to early November, at this time, rice begins to ripen, and the scenery of Sapa turns to the brilliant golden colour of the rice, a picturesque view.